1/3/2024: Proposed Rulemaking for 1 CCR 211-3, Rule 3 announced. Please click here to review proposed rule drafts.

 - How do I request accommodations pursuant to the ADA?

 The Colorado Department of Revenue Hearings Division complies with federal and state disability laws and makes reasonable accommodations for hearing participants.
-If a reasonable accommodation is needed to participate in a hearing, please complete this request form.
+If a reasonable accommodation is needed to participate in a hearing, please complete the request form by clicking on this link.
 You will be contacted by a member of the Hearings Division to confirm your request.

 - How do I obtain a recording or transcript of a hearing?

 The Hearings Division does not provide transcripts.
 You may request an audio recording of your hearing by completing this form.
 It is up to the requestor to arrange for transcription of the recording.

 - Can I get a “red” (probationary) license?